Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 - **Jackson Annotations**: Used for JSON model annotations to ensure consistent serialization behavior across components.
 - **SLF4J**: Implemented as a logging facade to allow consistent logging patterns while enabling different logging implementations in each component.
-- **SnakeYAML**: Chosen for YAML parsing of pipeline configurations because of its comprehensive YAML support and good performance characteristics.
+- **SnakeYAML**: Chosen for YAML parsing of pipelineEntity configurations because of its comprehensive YAML support and good performance characteristics.
 - **Spring HTTP Client Commons**: Used for shared HTTP client configurations and utilities between Backend and Worker services.

 ## 3. Communication Protocols